Haybuka/Pokemon/README.md

   7. Tailwind Css.
   8. React Router
   9. Code Documentation (Layout copied from frontendMentor)
+  10. Local storage - handled refresh problem of pages
-  10. Some Skill i dont know about, that maybe caught your attention ...
+  11. Some Skill i dont know about, that maybe caught your attention ...
 LOL

 ## Table of contents